 The other reason is that she, like Jennifer Aniston, lacks the facial range that Jennifer Lawrence is blessed with.
 Don’t get me wrong; Ellen is a good actress (7/10) but not a very good one (8/10 like Juno Temple).
 She exuded more range on Saturday Night Live (where she played Anne Boleyn and a ghetto girl).
-As for what it means to be a 9/10 actress, Jenny Bede succeeds in looking like different people to the extent that it’s hard to recognize her.
+As for what it means to be a 9/10 actress, Jenny Bede succeeds in looking and sounding like different people to the extent that it’s hard to recognize her.
 After looking at Ellen’s vast filmography, I have reached the conclusion that she would’ve been more of a household name had she diversified herself in 8 films which would’ve allowed for different accents.

 In Hard Candy, she could’ve played a red-haired Australian.
 Given that this was her first major role, she would’ve surprised people (casting directors as much as directors).
 Particularly given that Australians are hired to play Americans, it befits Ellen’s typically ironic hipster vibe for the dynamic to be reversed (duly noting that Canada is North America).
-Also, the red hair would not only befit the sinister nature of Hayley Stark but match her red hoodie and the red walls of Jeff’s apartment.
+Also, the red hair would not only befit the sinister nature of Hayley Stark but match her red hoodie and the red walls of Jeff’s house.
 From a film critic’s perspective, the joke is that she had more red in her hair than on her hands.
 Furthermore, the film would’ve been more popular in England given the number of Brits who prefer to live or vacation in Australia.